Quince Paste (Dulce de Membrillo)

 Instructions

-- Peel, core and chop quince into 3cm chunks (about 1 inch).
-Place the pieces into a large heavy-based saucepan full of water as you chop.
+- Peel, core, and chop quince into 2.5cm / 1-inch chunks.
+Place the quince into a large heavy-based saucepan full of water as you chop.

-- Bring to the boil then reduce to a simmer over low-medium heat.
-Leave to cook for 1.5 to 2 hours or until soft when pierced with a knife.
+- Bring to the boil then reduce to a simmer.
+Leave to cook for about 30 minutes or until the quince are soft when pierced with a knife.

-- Strain off the water then transfer the cooked quince to a blender.
-Add in the honey and blend until a smooth paste forms.
-In a Thermomix, this was speed 6 for 10 seconds.
+- Strain off the water then transfer the cooked quince to a blender and blend briefly until a smooth paste forms.

-- Line a 20 x 20cm (~8×8 inch) square dish with baking paper, pour in the cooked quince and leave to set in the fridge overnight.
-If you cooked the puree for 2 hours – you should be able to cut through it.
+- Line a 15 x 15cm (~6.5 x 6.5 inch) square dish with baking paper, pour in the cooked quince puree, smooth it out and leave to set in the fridge for a couple of hours.

 Notes